Topology of Calorons Re-examined: Concrete Calculation of Topological Character

 The four-dimensional Laplace equation \eqref{4d Laplace} is solved by

-in $\mathbb{R}^4$, where $|x-a_j|^2:=(x^\mu-a_j^\mu)(x^\mu-a_j^\mu)$, and $\lambda_j$ and $a_j$ are the scale and the four-dimensional position vector of each instanton, respectively.
-Notice that the gauge connection of multi-instantons \eqref{'tHooft ansatz} would be singular at each instanton position from the singularities of \eqref{multi-instantons}, in fact, this gives a multi-instanton of singular gauge.
+in $\mathbb{R}^4$, where $|x-a_j|^2:=(x^\mu-a_j^\mu)(x^\mu-a_j^\mu)$, and $\lambda_j$'s and $a_j$'s are the scale parameters and the four-dimensional position vectors of each instanton, respectively.
+Note that the gauge connection of multi-instantons \eqref{'tHooft ansatz} would be singular at each instanton position from the singularities of \eqref{multi-instantons}, in fact, this gives a multi-instanton of singular gauge.
 We can arrange a one-caloron configuration by placing equi-scale instantons on an axis, say, $x_0$, with period $\beta$ \cite{Harrington:1978ve},

 where $r:=\sqrt{x_1^2+x_2^2+x_3^2}$ is the radial coordinate of $\mathbb{R}^3$, and we replaced $\beta=2\pi/\mu_0$ in the final description.
 Note again that \eqref{one-caloron phi} is singular at the origin $x=(0,\overrightarrow{0})$, so the gauge connection is also singular there.
 Similar construction for multi-calorons with multiple singularities is also possible in this setting.
 From \eqref{one-caloron phi}, we obtain the analytic representation of one-caloron gauge connection field in the Lorenz gauge \eqref{Lorenz gauge} from the 't Hooft ansatz \eqref{'tHooft ansatz},